Odd News Roundup: Norway's 'threadbare' Christmas tree present underwhelms some in Britain | Entertainment

 Norway's 'threadbare' Christmas tree present underwhelms some in Britain

-Norway's annual Christmas tree gift to London provoked unseasonably abrupt responses on Thursday, including demands that the 24-metre Norwegian spruce be replaced, after it appeared to be less than symmetrical with some broken branches.
+Norway's annual Christmas tree gift to London provoked unseasonably abrupt responses on Thursday, including demands that the 24-meter Norwegian spruce be replaced after it appeared to be less than symmetrical with some broken branches.
 Every year, a tree is felled outside Oslo and sent to London's Trafalgar Square as an offering of thanks from Norwegians for Britain's support during World War Two.

 - READ MORE ON: